Massage Therapy: Profession or Industry?

 want to become a full-fledged profession.
 Here are the action steps that will get us there:

-• Establish a Body of Knowledge – We did that, but it has not been used or updated.
+• Establish a Body of Knowledge – (2010) We did that, but it has not been used or updated.
+The website is no longer functioning but the Society of Massage Archives has preserved it here.

-• Develop and promote a unified professional identity – Still far apart.
-Who are we?
+• Develop and promote a unified professional identity – What would that look like?

 Back in 2009, Rick Rosen wrote an article The Structure of a Profession: Where Does Massage Therapy Stand Today? on what it takes to become a profession.
 He stated: